ekasilicon/jade/README.md

 2. Introduce additional generic analyses to the suite---generic in the sense that they apply to programs generally and do not verify program-specific behaviors.

-3. Enhance the analyses to work on programs written in TEALv4 and TEALv5.

-4. Improve the analyzer API to make it easier to build on the platform.
+3. Improve the analyzer API to make it easier to build on the platform.